Skip to Main Content

 HeinOnline is the world's largest fully searchable, image-based government document and legal research database.
 It contains comprehensive coverage from inception of both U.S. statutory materials, U.S. Congressional Documents and more than 2,500 scholarly journals, all of the world's constitutions, all U.S. treaties, collections of classic treatises and presidential documents, and access to the full text of state and federal case law powered by Fastcase.
 This Government, Politics & Law HeinOnline’s database package includes, among other things, special collections on Criminal Justice, History, Foreign Relations, Religion and the Law and Women and the Law.

-Ebook Central (ProQuest platform)
+Ebook Central (ProQuest platform) This link opens in a new window

 Ebook Central (ProQuest platform) goes to the main ProQuest platform where you can choose to simultaneously search multiple databases in addition to the ebook collections.
 If you prefer to only search the ebooks collections, try the Ebook Central™ (ProQuest) database below.
 Ebook Central provides authoritative, full-text e-books in a wide range of subject areas along with powerful tools to find, use, and manage the information.